kagizaraya/miniaxe_lp_build_guide/README_en.md

 * For Windows, start "Device Manager" and check whether the device named "ATm32U4DFU" is visible.
 ![Device Manager](images/device-manager.png)

+* For the soldered kit, make sure that "MiniAxe" is visible on Mac or Windows.

 If it is not recognized as a USB device, please double check the schematic to see if all parts are properly soldered.

 ## Assemble the top plate